Congress releases all 3,000-plus Facebook ads bought by Russians

 Congress just dropped the Russian trolling motherlode.

-Democrats on the House Intelligence Committee released more than 3,000 Facebook ads bought by Russian trolls, from 2015 to late 2017.
-Russia's Internet Research Agency was behind tens of thousands of posts on Facebook designed to create political chaos and hurt the US democracy, lawmakers said.
+Democrats on the House Intelligence Committee released more than 3,000 Facebook ads from 2015 to late 2017 bought by the Russia-based Internet Research Agency.
+The group, which is linked to the Russian government's propaganda efforts across social media, used such ads on Facebook to create political chaos and hurt US democracy, lawmakers said.

-You can download all of them here, which totals out to about 7.9 GB's worth of data.
+You can download all of them here -- about 7.9 gigabytes of data.

-While Congress gave a preview of Russian-sponsored trolling posts on Facebook during a hearing last November, on Thursday morning, it released every single purchased ad.
+Congress offered a taste of Russian-sponsored trolling posts on Facebook during a hearing in November.
+On Thursday, it released every single purchased ad.

-"The only way we can begin to inoculate ourselves against a future attack is to see first-hand the types of messages, themes and imagery the Russians used to divide us," Rep. Adam Schiff, a ranking member on the House Intelligence Committee and a Democrat from California, said in a statement.
+"The only way we can begin to inoculate ourselves against a future attack is to see first-hand the types of messages, themes and imagery the Russians used to divide us," Rep. Adam Schiff of California, the ranking Democrat on the House Intelligence Committee, said in a statement.

-These ads were heavily promoted during the US presidential election in 2016, with Russian trolls hoping to sway the election in their favor, or at the very least, have Americans lose their faith in democracy.
+These ads, which popped up in the news feeds as posts of specifically targeted groups of Facebook users, were heavily promoted during the US presidential election in 2016.

-The treasure trove of data, split into quarters from each year, totals about 8 gigabytes of Facebook posts, plus the metadata that accompanies it.

-The summaries include details on what pages an ad posted on, who the Russian trolls were targeting, how many people saw it, how many people clicked on it and how long the ad was active.
+The report includes summaries about the ads, including details on what pages an ad posted on, who the Russian trolls were targeting, how many people saw it, how many people clicked on it and how long the ad was active.

 One post from June 2016 was targeted at Facebook users in the Washington DC area who were aged 16-53 and interested in Hillary Clinton or the Muslim Brotherhood.
 The Russian trolls paid 3,981 rubles for it, which converts to about $63.
 About 1,849 people saw the post, 94 of which ended up clicking on it.